lkthomas/amber-cli/README.md

 ## What future features are planned?

-* Save historical prices to a CSV file.
 * Daemon mode to emit price or usage data on a regular interval.
 * Other output formats aside from JSON.
 * Sending price alerts to local devices.